 Transfer students can encounter several barriers to excelling in the university setting.
-Transfer students who do not complete their education often leave school because they lack sufficient finances and thorough academic preparation.
+Transfer students who do not complete their bachelor’s degree often leave school because they lack sufficient finances and sufficiently thorough academic preparation.
 Students who excel are those who form strong relationships with the faculty, staff, and other students within the institution, who feel that they have a unique contribution to make in their chosen field, and who believe that they have a greater purpose beyond merely obtaining a degree.
-The Alfie Scholars Program at Seattle University is committed to breaking down those barriers and providing students with these tools to excel.
-The program provides the following:
+The Alfie Scholars Program at Seattle University is committed to breaking down those barriers and providing students with the tools to excel.

 $10,000 annual scholarship

-- Academic support programming that prepares students for the increased academic rigor of a four-year university
+Academic support programming that prepares students for the increased academic rigor of a four-year university

-- Opportunities for creating mutually reinforcing relationships
+Opportunities for creating mutually reinforcing relationships

-- Customized curriculum to develop leadership skills
+Customized curriculum to develop leadership skills

-We are admitting 15 Alfie Scholars this year.
+We are admitting 10 Alfie Scholars this year.

 The Alfie Scholars Program Description